 How to Make CBD Infused Honey

-As the CBD industry booms, infused CBD products are becoming one of the most popular and trendy ways to access the benefit-packed, hemp-derived compound.
-Variety is the name of the game and these products come in a wide range of forms including chocolates, gummies, cookies and more.
-There are even pet-friendly treats available for your dog or cat.
+Infused CBD products are one of the most popular and trendy ways to access the benefit-packed, hemp-derived compound.
+Variety is the name of the game and these products come in a wide range of forms including chocolates, gummies, cookies, and more.

-In this article, we walk you through how to take your favorite honey and infuse it with our water-soluble Hydro CBD.
-You'll end up with complete control of the end product - low-cost, pure, effective, water-soluble CBD honey!
+In this article, we walk you through how to take your favorite honey and infuse it with our water-soluble Hydro CBD tincture.
+You'll end up with a highly effective, high-value infusion that you have complete control over.

 What You'll Need